 - Please use as many different types as possible but for sure at least four or five.

 - Serve at least one dip.
-I like to serve a creamy dip along with a vinaigrette based dip because I’m extra like that.
+I like to serve a creamy dip along with a vinaigrette based dip because I’ve seen guests tend to use one or the other.

 Choosing the Base for Your Veggie Platter